 I used to be in the “do as I say not as I do” category of recommending soil tests until I finally did one (I specifically tested the soil in my vegetable beds because I was having some issues.), and lo and behold, there was an actual problem.
 The pH of the soil was too low.
 I added lime and voilà!
 Problem solved.
 You can get soil test boxes and instructions/forms from your local extension office.
 These tests will report on the soil pH, organic matter content, structure, the presence of the big three nutrients (Nitrogen, Phosphorous, and Potassium), and, sometimes, trace elements.
 The reasons to get a soil test are multi-fold—but the main one is that it can save you money and time in the long run.
 It will identify problems to correct before planting that could potentially lead to the death of your new plants (low pH, low nutrient content, high nutrient content) or will identify that you have no problems and thus don’t need to spend money on soil amendments.
 Without going into an exhaustive botany lesson, the soil pH affects plants’ ability to take up nutrients from the soil, so it is important to get it right.
 It is also possible to have too much nitrogen or phosphorous in the soil, rather than too little.

 Sure, we are discussing soil preparation, but there’s a key improvement to soil that is made directly after planting, and that’s mulching.
-To plant, follow instructions here.
-Just make sure you’re not messing a lot with the soil you put back in the planting hole.
+To plant, follow the instructions here.
+Just make sure you’re not missing a lot with the soil you put back in the planting hole.

 Once you’ve planted, mulch around the plant with wood chips, compost, or shredded hardwood mulch.
 This will a) help retain moisture in the soil surrounding the roots and b) will break down slowly over time, adding organic matter and nutrients to the soil.